-Revitalize Your Skin: Choose the Right Moisturizer
+Revitalize Your Look: Choose the Right Moisturizer

-Revitalize Your Skin: Choose the Right Moisturizer
+Revitalize Your Look: Choose the Right Moisturizer

 Hook

-The Science
+The Basics

 Hydration vs. Moisture: Aren't They the Same?